mia-platform/documentation/docs/console/console-extensibility/locations.md

 ---
-id: locations
+id: extension-locations
-title: Extensible Locations
+title: Available Extension Locations
-sidebar_label: Extensible Locations
+sidebar_label: Available Locations
 ---

-# Extensible Locations
+# Available Extension Locations

 The Console allows to embed extensions at specific locations that already have menu items and groups that can also be used by our extensions.
 These locations are: